securitymates/securitymates.github.io/_posts/2025-02-07-How the Web Works: Exploring Its Architecture and Components.md

 Filtering Process:
 - User Sends an HTTP Request : A client (browser, API, mobile app) sends a request to a web server.
-- WAF Intercepts & Analyzes : The WAF examines request headers, body, and parameters.
+- WAF Intercepts & Analyzes : The WAF examines request headers, body and parameters.
 - WAF Applies Rules : Based on pre-configured rules (signature-based, behavior-based, etc.), WAF determines if the request is safe.
 - Decision is Made : The request is either blocked, allowed, or flagged for review.
 - Web Server Processes Safe Requests : If allowed, the request reaches the web server as usual.